 Based on the findings of this study, the majority of UUEDs felt that the amount of urological content in the current curricula was inadequate.
 Previous Canadian studies assessing the perception of graduating medical students to the adequacy of their undergraduate experience in urology demonstrated over 25% of students in both Manitoba20 and British Columbia21 felt the curriculum was inadequate.
-Given these findings, there is a strong rationale to support the ongoing development of a unified Canadian undergraduate urology curriculum, similar to the American Urological Association's Medical Student Curriculum.22 The Canadian Undergraduate Urology Curriculum Committee (CanUUCC) is a national body that has been working since 2011 to create a uniquely Canadian undergraduate urology resource for medical students.
-Over time, CanUUCC has created a multi-faceted online curriculum with both descriptive PowerPoint presentations and podcasts that covers ten important topics in urology at the level of the undergraduate medical student, including: benign prostatic hyperplasia, prostate cancer, urinary tract infection, hematuria, urinary incontinence, pediatric urology topics, uro-trauma, urolithiasis, erectile dysfunction and scrotal conditions.
+Given these findings, there is a strong rationale to support the ongoing development of a unified Canadian undergraduate urology curriculum, similar to the American Urological Association's Medical Student Curriculum.22 CanUUCC is a national body that has been working since 2011 to create a uniquely Canadian undergraduate urology resource for medical students.
+Over time, CanUUCC has created a multifaceted online curriculum with both descriptive PowerPoint presentations and podcasts that covers 10 important topics in urology at the level of the undergraduate medical student, including: benign prostatic hyperplasia, prostate cancer, urinary tract infection, hematuria, urinary incontinence, pediatric urology topics, uro-trauma, urolithiasis, erectile dysfunction, and scrotal conditions.
 Additionally, two instructional videos on how to insert a urethral catheter and how to perform a genitourinary examination are provided on the web-based platform.
-Currently the content is only available in English, but there are plans for French translation in the near future.
-There are also plans to incorporate self-assessment of knowledge into the platform.
-CanUUCC's wants to disseminate further awareness of this free online resource nationally, so medical students can easily access reliable information to supplement their urological foundational knowledge.
+The content is available in both English and French.
+CanUUCC has recently incorporated self-assessment of knowledge into the platform as well.
+CanUUCC wants to disseminate further awareness of this free online resource nationally, so medical students can easily access reliable information to supplement their urological foundational knowledge.
 By having CanUUCC available to provide this important resource, medical schools would not have to sacrifice more precious curricular time to provide instruction but could use in-class time to focus on applied cases or on acquisition of hands-on urological clinical exam skills.
 Importantly, this unified curriculum would also ensure that all medical students across the country have access to a comprehensive and comparable urological educational experience, which currently is not the case in the Canadian context.